Airy66/Final-Group-Project/CONTRIBUTING.md

 - Update documentation whenever configuration, behaviour, deployment, or data semantics change.
 - Never describe a check as passing unless it was actually run.

-Near release, do not introduce a new framework, duplicate application entry point, destructive migration, background system, or broad architecture rewrite without a demonstrated need and explicit review.
+Do not introduce a new framework, duplicate application entry point, destructive migration, background system, or broad architecture rewrite without a demonstrated need, an upgrade path, and explicit review.

 ## Branch and review workflow